-The table below shows the most up to date funding category names in the TEP.
-It also includes the current funding allocations, as proposed by both WCCTAC and the CCTA (in millions of dollars).
-At its meeting on June 19, 2019 the Authority discussed the amounts proposed for the Administration and the Transportation Planning, Facilities, and Services categories.
-The Commission decided that it would keep the amounts that it originally proposed for these categories at 1% and 3% respectively.
-That translates to \$14.4M and
+The table on the following page shows the most up to date funding category names in the TEP.
+It also includes the current funding allocations, as currently proposed by both WCCTAC and the CCTA (in millions of dollars).

-\$27.8M.
-Given that the Authority is very unlikely to change the amounts allocated to these categories, staff recommends that the WCCTAC Board adopt these figures as well.
-The implication is that WCCTAC will need to reduce one or more categories by a total of \$34.6M.
-If WCCTAC does not make this adjustment, it is likely that the Authority will.
-15% Streets and Roads.
+At its meeting on June 19, 2019, the Authority discussed the amounts proposed for the Administration and the Transportation Planning, Facilities, and Services categories.
+The CCTA Board decided that it would maintain its original proposed amounts for these categories, of 1% and 3% respectively.
+These amounts are higher than Measure X and higher than the WCCTAC proposal.
+However, given that the Authority is very unlikely to change these allocations, staff recommends that the WCCTAC Board adopt these figures in its proposal as well.
+The implication of this change is that WCCTAC will need to reduce one or more categories by a total of \$16.03M to make room for the higher administration and planning costs.
+If WCCTAC does not make this adjustment, it is likely that the Authority will anyway.